-23. CONVERTIBLE BONDS (Continued)
+22. CONVERTIBLE BONDS (Continued) (a) 2011 CONVERTIBLE BONDS (the "2011 CB") (Continued)

-2011 CB (Continued)

-For the year ended 31 March 2022, the 2011 CB was being redeemed through entering into a new subscription agreement with an individual bondholder ("Bondholder A") who held the 2011 CB with an outstanding principal amount of HK\$32,000,000.
-As the redemption money payable by the Company to the Bondholder A in respect of the 2011 CB in the principal amount of HK\$32,000,000 shall be applied towards the payment of and be set off against the subscription money payable by the Bondholder A for the 2011 CB in the principal amount of HK\$32,000,000, the Company will not receive any net proceeds from the issue of the 2021 CB.
-The remaining outstanding principal amount of HK\$12,000,000 (the "Disputed Convertible Bonds") are held by another individual bondholder ("Bondholder B").
+For the year ended 31 March 2022, the 2011 CB was being redeemed through entering into a new subscription agreement with an individual bondholder (the "Bondholder A") who held the 2011 CB with an outstanding principal amount of HK\$32,000,000 and the directors of the Company considered that the redemption of the 2011 Convertible Bonds and the issue of the 2021 Convertible Bonds allow the Company to restructure the existing debts and to retain its financial resources for a longer period for the development of its business (the "2011 Convertible Bonds Redemption").
+As the redemption money payable by the Company to the Bondholder A in respect of the 2011 CB in the principal amount of HK\$32,000,000 shall be applied towards the payment of and be set off against the subscription money payable by the Bondholder A for the 2011 CB in the principal amount of HK\$32,000,000, the Company will not receive any net proceeds from the issue of the 2021 CB (as defined below).
+The remaining outstanding principal amount of HK\$12,000,000 (the "Disputed Convertible Bonds") are held by another individual bondholder (the "Bondholder B").